30 AMAZING Things To Do in Cape Town

 11. Watch the sunset at Saunders Rockpool

 Saunders Rock Beach is a fantastic spot for both swimming and sunsets.
 It’s a rocky beach with a man-made pool to swim in.
-The water is super cold, as is the norm in Cape Town.
-In fact, people often come here to do their Wim Hof breathing!
+The water is super cold, as is the norm in Cape Town, so I don’t often take the plunge myself.
+Still, Saunders is a lovely picnic spot, and I often come here on a Friday night with friends to watch the sunset.

+The beach located at the end of the promenade where Sea Point meets Bantry Bay.
 You can usually find parking nearby, although you might struggle during late December and early January, because this is peak tourist season.

 12. The Constantia Wine Bus